 Because travel blogging is so popular nowadays, you’ll want to find a way to stand out from the crowd.
 It’s very difficult to start a successful general travel blog, for example, but if you start a blog about sustainable travel, or how to travel on the cheap, then you’re much more likely to find success due to lower competition.

-I recommend writing the first 10 articles of your travel blog before you even set up your site.
-This is good for a few reasons:
+Once you’ve narrowed down your topic, I recommend writing the first 10 articles of your travel blog before you even set up your site.
+This is ideal for a few key reasons:

-- You can see just how passionate you are about a topic, and how much you really have to say.
+- You can see just how passionate you are about that topic, and how much you really have to say.

 It will help you come up with names for your blog.